microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

 Version 3.0.100-preview3-010431 of the .NET Core SDK requires at least version 16.0.0 of MSBuild.
 The current available version of MSBuild is 15.9.21.66.
 ```

-That is happening because the **Contoso Expenses** is using **Visual Studio 2019 Preview**.
-Therefore, we need to change the pipeline image to **Windows Server 2019**, as it comes with the Visual Studio 2019 Preview installed.
+That is happening because to build .NET Core 3.0 project you need **Visual Studio 2019**.
+Therefore, we need to change the pipeline image to **Windows Server 2019**, as it comes with Visual Studio 2019  installed.

 18. Click on **Pipeline** and click on the **Edit** button to modify the yaml file: